nvillemin/MinesweeperWithTwitch/README.md

 # MinesweeperWithTwitch
-Minesweeper played with Twitch chat.
+Minesweeper played with Twitch chat
+This game is streamed on [PlayWithTwitch](http://www.twitch.tv/playwithtwitch)

 ##Features
 TODO